Marma92/DungeonRPG/README.md

 - Clone repository
 - Launch the command "py game.py"
-- Build your own levels, naming them level_2, level_3 etc..
+- You can also build your own levels, by naming them level_2, level_3 etc..
 - Enjoy!

 ### Screenshot